TACC/Lmod/docs/source/190_Integration_of_EasyBuild_and_Lmod.rst

     Where:
      D:  Default Module

-  Use "module spider" to find all possible modules.
+  Use "module spider" to find all possible modules and extensions.
   Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".